acmumn/website/content/_index.md

 ### Who can be a member?

 Membership is open to anyone and everyone who's interested in computing.
 Enrollment at the University of Minnesota, Twin Cities, or even as a student in general is not required.
 The cost of membership is $5 per semester.
-The easiest way to join is to drop by our room and talk to an officer.
+The easiest way to get involved to drop by our room (Keller 2-204).

+To pay your membership fee, use one of the following e-payment links and email your reciept to `acm@umn.edu`: [Pay for one Semester](https://z.umn.edu/acmsm) or [Pay for one Year](https://z.umn.edu/acmam).